ldev1281/docker-compose-proxy-client/README.md

 rm -f /tmp/docker-compose-proxy-client.tar.gz
 ```

-After extraction, the contents of the archive should be located directly in `/docker/proxy-client/` next to `docker-compose.yml`.
+After extraction, the contents of the archive should be located directly in `/docker/proxy-client/` (next to `docker-compose.yml`).

----

-### 2. Create Required Docker Networks
+### 2. Review Docker Compose Configuration

-Caddy proxy-client communicates with backend services through isolated internal networks.

-Create the required networks (if missing):
+Key service:

+- `proxy-client`: A lightweight, extensible web server acting as a reverse proxy with automatic HTTPS.

+The Proxy-client container is connected to the `proxy-client-universe` network for public access.
+Additional networks (e.g., `proxy-client-authentik`) are used for private communication with backend services.

+**Create required external Docker networks** (if they do not already exist):

 ```bash
 docker network create --driver bridge --internal proxy-client-authentik